 About MaxGCoding.com

 MaxGCoding.com is my personal website and blog.
 The site itself is hosted and rendered by CodeBlahger, which you can read more about on the Projects Page.
 I use it to post on different topics related to software development and computer science that I find interesting.
-I try to take an approach that leaves the material approachable for those readers who may not have the deepest (or any!) background in computer science.
-I remember what it was like to be a budding programmer trying to make sense of all the jargon and details.
-It is with this in mind that I strive to keep such language to a minimum while maintaining the integrity of the subject being presented.
+I try to take an approach to writing that leaves the material accessible to those readers who may not have the deepest background in computer science.
+It is with this in mind that I strive to keep what I write lighthearted and fun while maintaining the integrity of the subject being presented.

 A Bit About Me